Schema Linking on Confluent Cloud

 Use confluent environment list and confluent environment use <environment-id> to navigate.

-2. Run the following command to view all schemas, providing your API key and secret for the DESTINATION when prompted.
+2. Run the following command to view all schemas.

 confluent schema-registry subject list --prefix ":*:"